 Since the population usually can’t fully understand all of the wide range of implications of scientific data, a scientist’s “pitch” is often translated by the news media into something that a lay audience can understand.

-In many niches, before you can sell a product you need to first acquire leads, nurture them and convince them to buy.
-You can use outbound or inbound marketing strategies, but rest assured that inbound will slash your cost per lead by 60%.
+In many niches, before you can sell a product you need to first acquire leads, nurture them, and convince them to buy.

 Selling isn’t a one-way street.
 Several factors play a vital role.
 The platforms where you generate your leads matter.
-Most people have generated more leads through Facebook ads than Google AdWords.
+Most people have generated more leads through Facebook ads than Google Ads.

-On the other hand, the quality of leads of Google AdWords tends to be higher.
+On the other hand, the quality of leads of Google Ads tends to be higher.